makersacademy/takeaway-challenge/README.md

     1. variable with restaurant name
     2. change menu_list to hashes with number values and prices
   * show_list:
-    1.  method to show hash interpolation.
+    1.  method to show hash interpolation if entire menu list.
+    2. prints restaurant name and menu.

 ------
 ```